tomaslangkaas/daqu.js/README.md

 #### `daquInstance.col`

-Object with column indexes corresponding to column names provided at instance creating.
+Object with keys corresponding to column indexes, if column names are provided at instance creation.
 Facilitates column lookup by name instead of index.

 ```javascript
 var daquInstance = daqu(datatable, ['name', 'age']);